Posh SUV repurposed as a van – perfect for off-road missions in a premium package

 The 3.0-litre TD6 was replaced by a newer 3.0-litre SD6 with 306hp in mid-2018.

-The passenger version we’ve tested was a 2.0D SD4 in SE specification, a nicely representative middling specification.
+At this point, we've only been able to test the 2.0-litre SD4 model in SE specification, a nicely representative middling variant.
 Although when it comes to the Discovery, not much is really middling at all – as even the most basic spec is extremely well equipped.

 For example, all Discovery Commercial models come with an eight-speed automatic gearbox, high- and low-range gearing, air suspension, powered outer and inner tailgate (on which more below), touchscreen multimedia infotainment system, and a host of electronic gadgets including plenty of the latest safety gear and Land Rover’s famed Terrain Response system for optimised off-roading.